From Frames to Clips: Training-free Adaptive Key Clip Selection for Long-Form Video Understanding: Introduction

 \section{Introduction}

 Video Large Language Models (VLMs) have demonstrated strong capabilities in video understanding tasks such as video question answering (VQA) and captioning~\citep{maaz2023video,lin2023mm,zhang2023simple,lin2023video,jin2024chat,ren2024timechat,Liu_2024_CVPR}.
 By integrating visual encoders with Large Language Models (LLMs), VLMs can reason over multimodal content and achieve impressive performance~\citep{yangVid2SeqLargeScalePretraining2023, chenShareGPT4VideoImprovingVideo2024, wuDIBSEnhancingDense2024, kimImageGridCan2024, minMoReVQAExploringModular2024}.
 However, processing long-form videos remains a major bottleneck due to the overwhelming number of visual tokens relative to language tokens.
 For instance, a video with 1K resolution (1024$\times$768) produces 4,015 tokens per two frames when processed by Qwen2.5-VL~\citep{bai2025qwen25vltechnicalreport}.
 Even when sampled at only 1 FPS, a one-hour video yields over 7 million tokens, far exceeding the context length limits of current LLMs.
-Beyond computational constraints~\citep{yuFrameVoyagerLearningQuery2024,shenLongVUSpatiotemporalAdaptive2024}, excessive visual input can distract model attention, making it difficult to identify relevant content when facing more than 2k tokens~\citep{cheng2025vilamp}.
-This challenge is commonly referred to as the \textit{Needle in a Haystack} problem.
+Beyond computational constraints~\citep{yuFrameVoyagerLearningQuery2024,shenLongVUSpatiotemporalAdaptive2024}, excessive visual input can distract model attention, making it difficult to identify relevant content when facing more than 2k tokens~\citep{vilamp}.

 To mitigate this, most VLMs adopt \textit{uniform sampling} to reduce the number of frames before encoding.
 While effective for short video clips, uniform sampling assumes equal importance across all frames, which is rarely the case in long and uncurated videos such as surveillance or instructional recordings.
 In such scenarios, uniformly sampled frames often capture irrelevant content, degrading downstream performance~\citep{li2023videochat,shuVideoXLExtraLongVision2024,BOLT}.